mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 > Neuter singular of G5036 (as adverb); shortly, that is, **without delay**, soon, or (by surprise) suddenly, or (by implication of ease) readily: - lightly, quickly.

 Note that there is no Scriptural basis for the "suddenly" definition.
 Confirm it for yourself with a [concordance](https://www.blueletterbible.org/lexicon/g5035/kjv/tr/0-1/)!

 ---

+{% include verse.html
+text="And he said to me, **“Do not seal up the words of the prophecy of this book, for the time is near.”**" verse="Revelation 22:10"
+%}

+Contrast this with Daniel 12:4.
+It seems that Revelation was written for the generation that received it.

+{% include verse.html
+text="But you, Daniel, keep the words secret and the book sealed until the time of the end.
+Many shall be running back and forth, and evil shall increase.”" verse="Daniel 12:4"
+%}

+---